curityio/aws-token-publisher/README.md

 ## Building, installation and configuration

 To build the plugin, simply download it and run `mvn package`.
-This creates `identityserver.plugins.events.listeners.aws-token-publisher-1.0.0.jar` and copies all needed dependencies into `target/`
+This creates `identityserver.plugins.events.listeners.aws-token-publisher-1.0.0.jar` in `target/aws-token-publisher` and copies all needed dependencies into the same folder.
-Create a new folder `aws_token_publisher` in `<idsvr_home>/usr/share/plugins/` then copy all the jar files to that folder and (re)start the Curity Identity Server.
+Copy the folder `aws_token_publisher` with all the jar files to `<idsvr_home>/usr/share/plugins/` and (re)start the Curity Identity Server.
 Configure a new event listener (shown here using the Admin UI, but could also be configured through the CLI, REST or XML):

 ![Add new listener](docs/new-listener.png)